What’s the best form of charcoal? Hardwood lump charcoal? Charcoal briquets? Wood embers? Extruded charcoal? Japanese binchotan?

 But once a myth gets started it can travel like brush fire and stamping it out is nigh impossible.

 My best advice?
-Briqs give me consistency as well as better temp and flavor control and I'm all about control when I cook.
-Eliminate this variable.
-Pick one consistent brand of briquet, if you wish, get a brand with no additives if they bothers you, learn it, and stick with it for a year until you have all the other variables under control.
-The quality of the raw food, seasoning, sauce, cooking temp, and serving temp far outweigh the impact of charcoal on outcome.
+Briquets give me consistency as well as better temp and flavor control and I’m all about control when I cook.
+Eliminate this variable and pick one consistent brand of briquet, learn it, and stick with it for a year until you have all the other variables under control.
+If binders bother you go for Wicked Good 100% All Natural Hardwood briquets, Kingsford 100% Natural Hardwood Briquets, Weber, B&B Briquettes, Royal Oak, and Duraflame Sear Pro briquets.
+Remember, the quality of the raw food, salt, rub, sauce, wood smoke, cooking temp, and serving temp far outweigh the impact of charcoal on outcome.